Improving the experience of receiving a Ventricular Assistive Device (VAD)

 IMPACT

 Our goal was to generate a list of recommendations for the Mayo Clinic VAD Committee.
-As of 2023, Mayo Clinic has implanted 100 VADs (compared to 75 VADs in 2013).
+As of 2023, Mayo Clinic has implanted 100 VADs (increased from 75 VADs in 2013).

 Road to a VAD